friendly/matlib/README.md

   - `cholesky()` - calculates a Cholesky square root of a matrix
   - `swp()` - matrix sweep operator

-6. Eigenvalues: functions to illustrate the algorithms for calculating eigenvalues and eigenvectors
+6. Eigenvalues: functions to illustrate the algorithms for calculating eigenvalues and eigenvectors and related matrix decompositions and generalizations.

   - `Eigen()` - eigenvalues and eigenvectors
   - `SVD()` - singular value decomposition
   - `powerMethod()` - find the dominant eigenvector using the power method
   - `showEig()` - draw eigenvectors on a 2D scatterplot with a dataEllipse
+  - `MoorePenrose()` - illustrates how the Moore-Penrose inverse can be calculated using `SVD()`

 7. Vector diagrams: functions for drawing vector diagrams in 2D and 3D